rrnyquist/ebenezer/_Scripture/ESV/56_Titus.md

 and sound speech that cannot be condemned, so that an opponent may be put to shame, having nothing evil to say about us. ^0208

-Bondservants are to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, ^0209
+Slaves are to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, ^0209

 not pilfering, but showing all good faith, so that in everything they may adorn the doctrine of God our Savior. ^0210